Liquor trivia is fun!

-- A distiller commissioned Louis Pasteur to understand the process of fermentation.
-Of course, this led to enormous scientific advances.26
+- A distiller hired Louis Pasteur to understand the process of fermentation.
+Of course, this led to great scientific advances.26

-- Martha Washington’s “happy hour” in the 1790s began at 3:00 p.m.
+- Martha Washington had “happy hour” in the 1790s.
+They began at 3:00 p.m.
 Cocktails continued until dinner in the evening.27

 - William Shakespeare referred to a game called “flap-dragon.”
 Players grabbed raisins from a dish of burning brandy.
 Then extinguished them in their mouths before eating them.40

 - Theodor Geisel (Dr. Seus) was drinking gin with friends while a student at Dartmouth College.
 He received severe punishment.
 But many years later the college awarded him an honorary doctorate.43